-The Pixar Play Parade will make its first run down Main Street on April 13, 2018 when Pixar Fest launches.
+The Pixar Play Parade made its first run down Main Street on April 13, 2018 when Pixar Fest began.

 Originally located in California Adventure, this parade is taking over Disneyland when it returns.
 The famous hopping Pixar Lamp (one of my favorites!) will lead the way.

 There is one dining package that allows reserved viewing for this parade.
 I have suggestions on other places to watch, as well, below.

 The Pixar Play Parade lasts approximately 25 minutes.
 It’s a colorful, fun, exciting parade that appeals to both children and adults.
 If I were to choose a more “child-focused” parade between Paint the Night and Pixar Play, I would choose Pixar Play.